 I have been sewing for most of the day today – geeeeez, there are so many yards to go over!

 I should share the details, because I have been using quite a few resources, and learnt a few things during my sewing.
 I know I link to this tutorial/video in my section of tutes that I want to try.
 I did watch the video in the link, as well as read through the instructions, but I needed a bit more than that.
-A link in the comments led me here, and that tute did it for me.
+A link in the comments led me here (update: a tutorial which is unfortunately no longer online), and that tute did it for me.
 But you know, I do tend to Google everything to the extreme, so I’ll share a few more links.

 Let me tell you right away – I got the fabric wrong.
 And it wasn’t because I didn’t know what was recommended, no actually I was just way too late.
 Ronja needs the costume by tomorrow, and I didn’t go fabric shopping until yesterday afternoon.
 Noone has nylon chiffon in the shops, polyester chiffon is supposed to fray a lot, soft tulle wasn’t an option since the shop I went to didn’t have it in pink (the requested colour), so I had to take a wild guess on what would work.
 I left the shop carrying a bag of organza and some satin.